lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 where:

-* `KDF(message)` represents a key derivation function suitable to the chosen KEMs according to {{tab-kem-combiners}}.
-All KDFs produce a 256-bit shared secret key to match ML-KEM.
+* `KDF(message)` represents a key derivation function suitable to the chosen KEMs according to {{tab-kem-algs}}.
+All KDFs produce a 256-bit shared secret key, which matches ML-KEM.
 * `mlkemSS` is the shared secret key from the ML-KEM component.
 * `tradSS` is the shared secret from the traditional component (elliptic curve or RSA).
 * `tradCT` is the ciphertext from the traditional component (elliptic curve or RSA).